 As a result of their agreement, local homeowners were denied the best deal when selling their properties and ended up paying artificially high fees.
 Eventually, one of the agents involved confessed to the CMA and was spared a fine under their leniency policy.
 However, for failing to comply with UK competition law, the other five shared a fine of £370,000!

-2. Resale price maintenance - shining a light on price-fixing
+3. Resale price maintenance - spotlight on price-fixing

 National Lighting Company fined £2.7m